java/devjava-content/app/pages/learn/01_tutorial/07_rich_client_apps/01_javafx/06_all_together.md

 <a id="observable-lists">&nbsp;</a>
 ## Observable Lists

-When working with JavaFX collections, you’ll typically use `ObservableLists` that detect list changes with listeners.
+When working with JavaFX collections, you’ll typically use  [`ObservableList`](javafxdoc:ObservableList)s that detect list changes with listeners.
 Furthermore, the JavaFX controls that display lists of data expect observable lists.
 These controls automatically update the UI in response to list modifications.
 We’ll explain some of these intricacies as we walk you through our example program.
 <a id="list-view-selection">&nbsp;</a>
 ## Implementing ListView Selection

-A `ListView` control displays items in an observable list and lets you select one or possibly multiple items.
+A  [`ListView`](javafxdoc:ListView) control displays items in an observable list and lets you select one or possibly multiple items.
 To display a selected `Person` in the form fields in the right view, you use a change listener for the `selectedItemProperty`.
-This change listener is invoked each time the user either selects a different item from the `ListView` or deselects the selected item.
+This change listener is invoked each time the user either selects a different item from the  [`ListView`](javafxdoc:ListView) or deselects the selected item.
 You can use the mouse for selecting, as well as the arrow keys, Home (for the first item), and End (for the last item).
 On a Mac, use Fn + Left Arrow for Home and Fn + Right Arrow for End.
 For deselecting (either Command-click for a Mac or Control-click on Linux or Windows), the new value is null, and we clear all the form control fields.
-Below you can observe the `ListView` selection change listener.
+Below you can observe the  [`ListView`](javafxdoc:ListView) selection change listener.

 ```java
 listView.getSelectionModel().selectedItemProperty().addListener(